souvikdinda/webapp-db-csye7125/README.md

 **Database Setup**

-1. Create a New Database- The application requires a database named app.
+1. Create a New Database- The application requires a database named `app`

-2. Create a Schema - In PostgreSQL, a schema named app will be created for the application.
+2. Create a Schema - In PostgreSQL, a schema named `app` will be created for the application.
 All database objects will be contained within this schema to avoid conflicts with the public schema

 **Database Migrations**